AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

  - Follow `Aviatrix Firewall Network workflow <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_ to launch FireNet gateways and firewall instances.
 Enable `Egress <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#how-do-i-enable-egress-inspection-on-firenet>`_ if desired.

  - Follow `Aviatrix TGW Orchestrator workflow <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_ to:
-	-  Create an Ingress domain (this domain can be named something else and can be an existing domain, just make sure it is in a different domain than Application domain.).
+	- Create an Ingress domain (this domain can be named something else and can be an existing domain, just make sure it is in a different domain than Application domain).
 	- Build Connection policy between the Ingress domain and the Application domain.
 	- Build Connection policy between Application domain and Firewall domain so that traffic in and out of the domain is inspected.
  	- Attach the Application domain VPC (Spoke-2 in the diagram) to the TGW.